 Editor’s note: We will update our list of the best iPad accessories as new accessories launch.

 Even if you don’t know how to draw, the Apple Pencil is a quintessential accessory for iPad owners.
-Third-party styluses can’t match the Apple Pencil’s responsiveness and a large number of apps take advantage of Apple’s stylus integration.
+Third-party styluses can’t match the Apple Pencil’s responsiveness, and many apps take advantage of Apple’s stylus integration.
 Apple currently sells two generations of the Apple Pencil.
 The first-generation Apple Pencil works with all current iPad and iPad Air models, while the second generation works with the latest 11- and 12.9-inch iPad Pros.

 Apple AirPods Pro